callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 ---

 # Waiting For Marxocracy
-Welcome, and thanky you for reading my book!
+Welcome, and thank you for reading my book!
 This is a view into the political landscape of FOSS and IT as a whole.
 In this book, I explore concepts such as democracy, oligarchy and corporate interest with a FOSS spin to it.
 I also try to design an ultimate governing system for FOSS and IT as a whole.
 This book